Perpetuity Calculator: Multiply Your present value for Money

 PV= 20,000.

-Now, to calculate the total value when multiplied by a certain number of periods, you can use the following formula:
+Now, to calculate the present value of a perpetuity when multiplied by a certain number of periods, you can use the following formula: the time value of money is a key factor.

 Total Value=PV×n